Ely Hero Awards 2019: Meet the inspirational Child of Achievement winner and finalists

 She loves to help others in any way she can and has given her old wheelchair to a child Kenya.

-Maisie has a rare medical condition that has taken a lot of time to correctly diagnose.
+Maisie has a complex medical condition that includes gastroenterology and respiratory problems that has taken a lot of time to correctly diagnose

 Attending school has not been easy due to her physical fragility but Maisie is able to attend part time allowing her much needed rest.